TS-RSR: A provably efficient approach for batch Bayesian Optimization: Algorithm and statement of main result (Theorem )

 For clarity, we first describe our algorithm in the case when the batch size $m$ is 1.
 At each time $t$, the algorithm chooses the next sample according to the following criterion:

-where $\tilde{f}_t^* := \max_x \tilde{f}_t(x)$, where $\tilde{f}_t$ is a single sample from the distribution $f \mid \mathcal{F}_t$.
-The numerator can be regarded as a TS approximation of the regret incurred by the action $x$, whilst the denominator is the predictive standard deviation/uncertainty of the point $x$.
+where $\tilde{f}_t^* := \max_x \tilde{f}_t(x)$ and$\tilde{f}_t$ is a single sample from the distribution $f \mid \mathcal{F}_t$.
+The numerator may be regarded as a TS approximation of the regret incurred by the action $x$, whilst the denominator is the predictive standard deviation/uncertainty of the point $x$.
 This explains the name of our algorithm.
 In this case, the sampling scheme balances choosing points with high predictive mean with those which have high predictive uncertainty.

 In the batch setting, where we have to choose a batch of points simultaneously before receiving feedback, our algorithm takes the form